How to Make French Press Coffee

-In my opinion, the easiest way to make coffee is with a French press.
+In our opinion, one of the easiest ways to make coffee is with a French press.

 No buttons.
 No pods.
 No paper filters.